 Section 1.
 Incorporation Continued.
-All the inhabitants dwelling within the territorial limits of the town of Needham, as presently and hereafter constituted, shall continue to be a body politic and corporate known as the town of Needham, hereinafter referred to as "the town" which shall be a political subdivision of the commonwealth and as such shall have perpetual succession and shall hold and exercise all powers and privileges heretofore exercised by said town, and any additional powers and privileges herein conferred and all powers and privileges conferred upon towns under the constitution and laws of the commonwealth of Massachusetts.
+All the inhabitants dwelling within the territorial limits of the town of Needham, as presently and hereafter constituted, shall continue to be a body politic and corporate known as the town of Needham which shall be a political subdivision of the commonwealth and, as such, shall have perpetual succession and shall hold and exercise all powers and privileges heretofore exercised by the town and any additional powers and privileges herein conferred and all powers and privileges conferred upon towns under the constitution and laws of the commonwealth.

 Section 2.
 Short Title.
-This act may be cited and shall be known as the Needham Special Home Rule Charter Act.
+This act shall be known and may be cited as the Needham special home rule charter.

 Section 3.
 Definitions.
-As used in this act, the following words and phrases shall have the following meanings unless a different construction is clearly required by the context or by the constitution of the commonwealth.
+As used in this act, the following words and phrases shall have the following meanings unless the context or the constitution of the commonwealth clearly requires otherwise.

-"Charter act", this act and all acts in amendment thereof and such amendments as may be adopted pursuant to the procedures set forth in chapter forty-three B of the General Laws.
+"Charter", this act and any amendments to this act adopted pursuant to chapter 43B of the General Laws.

-"Civil defense laws", all general laws and temporary laws of the commonwealth and provisions of this charter, relative to: (a) the defense of the commonwealth in anticipation of, during, and following enemy attacks; (b) the suppression of domestic disorders; (c) the protection of order, life and property during and immediately following natural or man-made disasters of great magnitude; and (d) the continuity of government in the commonwealth and in the town during and immediately following such attacks, disorders and disasters.
+Civil defense laws", all General Laws, temporary laws and the provisions of this charter relative to: (i) the defense of the commonwealth in anticipation of, during and following enemy attack; (ii) the suppression of domestic disorders; (iii) the protection of order, life and property during and immediately following natural or man made disasters of great magnitude; and (iv) the continuity of government in the commonwealth and in the town during and immediately following any such attack, disorder or disaster.

-"Town meeting", a regular or special meeting of the elected representative town meeting members not including, unless the context clearly requires it, a meeting of all registered voters.
+"Town meeting", a regular or special meeting of the elected representative town meeting members; provided., however, that "town meeting" shall not include a meeting of the registered voters of the town unless the context clearly requires otherwise.

-"Vote of the town", a town by-law or a vote adopted by the town meeting, including where appropriate to the context the results of referenda.
+"Vote of the town", a town by law or a vote adopted by the town meeting including, where appropriate to the context, the results of a referendum.